HeiningaVE/HeiningaVE.github.io/projects.md

 This study aims to investigate emotion dynamics in clinically depressed people and controls with the help of Experience Sampling Methods (ESM), in order to gain more insight into micro-mechanisms of anhedonia and its consequences for future well-being.

-### No fun no glory: a biopsychosocial investigation of how adolescents lose the ability to experience pleasure and may gain it back again.
+### Biopsychosocial study into anhedonia: ‘No Fun, No Glory’
 #### [2013-2017 | PhD project](https://www.nwo.nl/en/research-and-results/research-projects/i/79/9579.html)
-This study is a biological psychological and behavioral study into anhedonia (decreased capability to experience pleasure).
-Anhedonia is a core symptom of depression, yet not fully understood.
+This study is a biological psychological and behavioral investigation of how adolescents lose the ability to experience pleasure and may gain it back again.
+Anhedonia (decreased capability to experience pleasure) is a core symptom of depression, yet not fully understood.
 This study was set out to 1) Better understand which lifestyle factors play a part in loss of pleasure; 2) Investigate whether personalized lifestyle advice can help people with anhedonia to regain pleasure; 3) See if a tandem skydive can help people with anhedonia to carry out the lifestyle advice in their daily lives.